Skip to main content

 Warning: screenonline full synopses contain 'spoilers' which give away key plot points.
 Don't read on if you don't want to know the ending!

 As the company return from lunch, Harry trips and falls into the orchestra pit.
 Catherine takes charge and moves him into a dressing room, encouraging the company to continue rehearsing while they wait for a doctor.
-Appalled at the idea, the company initially resist, but Sandra takes pity on Catherine and talks everyone into letting her direct.
-During the dire rehearsal - attempting to follow the Meyerhold system of directing according to a huge stage grid - Harry appears ghost-like at the back of the theatre and accidentally knocks Catherine out with a stage weight.
+During the dire rehearsal - attempting to follow the grid-like Meyerhold directing method - Harry appears ghost-like at the back of the theatre and knocks Catherine out with a stage weight.

 A week later and the first night is a success.
 As the company take their final bow, the audience praise the author.
 Harry happily beckons Catherine to take her applause.